David J. Gerleman

 “Mr. Potter Goes to Leavenworth: Promotion or Punishment?”
 Lincoln Editor X, 3 (July-September 2010).

 “Now Dear Uncle Abe.”
 Lincoln Editor VIII, 3, (July-September 2008).

 “Remember Lincoln’s Man: Dr. Anson G. Henry’s Quest for Patronage.”
 Lincoln Editor X, 2 (April-June 2010).

 “A Roosevelt, A Dodge, and A. Lincoln,” Lincoln Editor XIV, 2 (April-June 2014).

 “Sam Houston Returns?
 Two Letters from Texas Secessionists in 1863.”
 Southwestern Historical Quarterly, CXVII, 4, (April 2014), 404-9.

 “’Say AAAAAbe’: Abraham Lincoln’s First Washington Physician.”
 Lincoln Editor XIV, 1 (January-March 2014).

 “The Son Buried at New Bern: The Case of Sergeant John Hayre, Jr.” Lincoln Editor X, 4 (October-December 2010).

 “War Horse: Union Cavalry Mounts.”
 North and South Magazine (January 1999).

-Encyclopedia of the American Civil War: A Political, Social, and Military History.
+The Encyclopedia of the American Civil War: A Political, Social, and Military History.
 David S. Heidler and Jeanne T. Heidler, eds.
-ABC-CLIO: Santa Barbara, CA, 2000, S. vv.
-"Union Cavalry," "The Stoneman Raid," "General George H. Stoneman"
+ABC-CLIO: Santa Barbara, CA, 2000.
+Union Cavalry; The Stoneman Raid; General George H. Stoneman.